drensin/Remixatron/rust-app/BROADCAST.md

 1. Receive PCM samples from `audio_rx`
 2. Buffer samples until we have enough for an MP3 frame (1152 samples)
 3. Encode using LAME (`mp3lame-encoder`)
-4. Broadcast encoded bytes to all connected clients via `tokio::sync::broadcast`
+4. Send encoded bytes to the `ws_audio_tx` for dispatch via WebSocket.

 **Sample Rate Handling**: